CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

     ![Email verified](/img/cloud-native-workspace/get-started/signup_email_is_verified.png)

 2. **Account setup**

-    When a user initiates the account creation process, the user can choose to create a new account or join an existing account.
-CARTO 3 will detect if their account email is already associated with an existing account.
-If so, there are two options available: join the account directly (if the admin allows through a specific setting) or request access and wait for the admin to approve.
+    When a user initiates the account creation process, CARTO 3 will detect if their account email is already associated with an existing account.
+If so, the user can choose to create a new account or join an existing account.
+When joining an existing account, there are two options available: join the account directly (if the admin allows through a specific setting) or request access and wait for the admin to approve.

     ![Account setup](/img/cloud-native-workspace/get-started/account_detected_multiple.png)